The Lyndon Visitor Centre is now OPEN every day from 9am-5pm until early September

 Here there are live camera pictures of the Osprey nest in nearby Manton Bay.
 You can learn all about the project and the current situation.

-During the summer there are members of the Rutland Osprey Project team on hand to tell you more and it is an easy walk from the Visitor Centre to watch the nest action from a birdwatching hide.
+There will be members of the Rutland Osprey Project team on hand to tell you more and it is an easy walk from the Visitor Centre to watch the action on and around the nest from Waderscrape hide, where our volunteers monitor the ospreys.
 To visit the Rutland Osprey Project website, click here.

 Pulling it all together is a large globe illustrating main migration movements, and a beautiful photo-montage of wildlife and weather.